cyph3rryx/Securebyte/README.md

 ```

 ### Note:
-For the next step, use only `combined.py` file generated in `dist` directory only.
-The reason to do is because the file in the `dist` directory is the obfuscated version of the malware whereas the `combined.py` file generated outside the `dist` directory is only an encrypted malware file.
+For the next step, use only `stub.py` file generated in `dist` directory only.
+The reason to do is because the file in the `dist` directory is the obfuscated version of the malware whereas the `stub.py` file generated outside the `dist` directory is only an encrypted malware file.

-## Python to EXE Converter

 ### Overview